Overview Of Dental Implant Placement

 The Surgical Procedure

 The procedure to place a dental implant takes 30 to 60 minutes for one implant and only 2 to 3 hours for multiple implants.
 The number of appointments and time required vary from patient to patient.
-Our surgeons, Dr. Suketu Patel, and Dr. Rodrigo Uribe will bring great precision and attention to the details of your case.
+Our surgeons, Suketu J. Patel, DMD, MD, Brian Sellers, DMD and Rodrigo L. Uribe, DMD will bring great precision and attention to the details of your case.

 Prior to surgery, you may receive antibiotics and for greater comfort, intravenous sedation or nitrous oxide (laughing gas).
 These options are discussed with you at your consultation appointment.
 A local anesthetic will be administered to numb the area where the dental implant will be placed.

-When you are comfortable, Drs.
-Patel or Uribe makes a small incision in the gum tissue to reveal the bone, creates space using special instruments, and gently inserts the titanium implant.
+When you are comfortable, Dr. Patel, Dr. Sellers or Dr. Uribe makes a small incision in the gum tissue to reveal the bone, creates space using special instruments, and gently inserts the titanium implant.
 The top of this implant is often visible through the gum.
 Sometimes it is better in the early stages of healing to have the implant covered by the gum tissue.

 Healing after Dental Implant Surgery

 Now the healing begins.
 The length of time varies from person to person, depending upon the quality and quantity of bone.
 In some cases, implants may be restored immediately after they are placed.
 Our surgeons will advise you on follow-up care and timing.
 After the initial phase of healing, the Drs.
 Patel, Sellers or Uribe will place an abutment (support post) or a healing cap onto the dental implant during a brief follow-up visit.
 This allows the gum tissue to mature and provides access to the implant.